dasarpai/old.dasarpai.github.io/_dsblog/2023-28-18-What-is-LLM.md

 * **LaMDA:** Developed by Google AI, LaMDA is an LLM that is designed to be informative and comprehensive.
 It has **137 billion parameters** and can be used to answer questions, write different kinds of creative content, and translate languages.

 * **Turing NLG:** Developed by Google AI, Turing NLG is an LLM that is designed to be creative and engaging.
-It has **137 billion parameters** and can be used to generate different creative text formats,  like poems, code, scripts, musical pieces, email, letters, etc.
+It has **17 billion parameters** and can be used to generate different creative text formats,  like poems, code, scripts, musical pieces, email, letters, etc.

+Megatron-Turing NLG (530B) - by NVIDIA

 * **Bard:** Developed by Google AI, Bard is a factual language model from Google AI, trained on a massive dataset of text and code.
 It has **137 billion parameters** can generate text, translate languages, write different kinds of creative content, and answer your questions in an informative way.